1. Home

 Your initial session provides an opportunity to help your therapist identify what will or will not make your pain worse and sets a baseline for care.

-These initial treatments will have you doing exercise at a level that is appropriate for your condition, while later sessions may push your limits to encourage growth and improvement.
+These initial treatments will involve exercise at a level appropriate for your condition, while later sessions may push your limits to encourage growth and improvement.

-Therapy will include various methods of treatment, from resistance or flexibility training, or manual therapy, but each session will build on the work done since the previous session.
+Therapy will include various methods, such as resistance or flexibility training or manual therapy, but each session will build on the work done since the previous session.

-Exercises may include resistance training with various equipment like weights or elastic resistance bands, or assisted therapeutic stretching.
+Exercises may include resistance training with various equipment like weights, elastic resistance bands, or assisted therapeutic stretching.

-If you are recovering from surgery, your physical therapist might help you to stretch the affected area safely to prevent further injury.
-Manual therapy often involves physically assessing and assisting in how to create gradual improvement in your abilities to move again.
-(5)
+If you are recovering from surgery, your physical therapist might help stretch the affected area safely to prevent further injury.
+Manual therapy often involves physically assessing and assisting in how to create gradual improvement in your abilities to move again.5

 Regardless, your initial session will be all about you: learning what you need, what is helpful in combatting pain, and what the best course of action for better outcomes might be.